sendbird/sendbird-javascript-samples/javascript/javascript-basic-local-caching/README.md

 ## Getting started

-You can install and run SyncManager for JavaScript sample app on your system using `npm`.
+You can install and run Local Caching for JavaScript sample app on your system using `npm`.

 ### Install packages